Kuhn Rikon

-Kuhn Rikon is a Swiss cookware manufacturer based in Rikon im Tösstal, Zell, Switzerland.
+Kuhn Rikon is a Swiss cookware manufacturer based in Rikon im Tösstal, Zürich, Switzerland.
 It is particularly known for pressure cookers sold under the brand name Duromatic, which is often used in Switzerland as a synonym for pressure cooker.
 The company is a family owned public limited company.

 The name Kuhn Rikon is also associated with the Tibet Institute Rikon, which was established by the co-founders of the business as a non-profit spiritual and cultural center for the exiled Tibetans in Switzerland.